emberjs/rfcs/text/1026-ember-data-deprecate-store-extends-ember-object.md

 ## Alternatives

 - deprecate every classic method to help folks find usage
-    - not chosen as its rare *and* setting the deprecation flag to false will cause any such locations to be findable via error
+    - not chosen as it's rare *and* setting the deprecation flag to `false` will cause any such locations to be findable via error
-- create a new package `@warp-drive/core` or `@warp-drive/store` and have user's migrate by swapping import locations.
+- create a new package `@warp-drive/core` or `@warp-drive/store` and have users migrate by swapping import locations.
     - not chosen as this is too minimal a change